Copyright © 1999–2017 FastMail Pty Ltd

 iinet.com.au SMTP server that bounces will correctly arrive at FastMail and not be considered backscatter.

-Email from senders in your address book get special treatment.
+Email from senders in your contact list get special treatment.
 They avoid greylisting and get a reduced spam score.
-If you use an email client (e.g. Outlook, Thunderbird, Apple Mail, etc.), you don't have to enter addresses into your FastMail addressbook manually, you can upload from many different address book formats on the Import & Export screen.
+If you use an email client (e.g. Outlook, Thunderbird, Apple Mail, etc.), you don't have to enter addresses into your FastMail contact list manually: you can upload contacts in different formats on the Import & Export screen.

 To avoid spam checks on a complete domain, you can add a contact with the email address

-*@domain.tld to your Address Book.
+*@domain.tld to your contact list.
 This will whitelist messages from all senders in this domain: preventing any message sent from that domain from being marked as spam.
+Entries in a shared contact group (for multi-user accounts) are also included.

 Where does spam come from?